codefeedr/codefeedr-plugins-1up/src/main/scala/org/tudelft/plugins/cargo/readme.md

 - [ ] review comments from table **Crate** & update where necessary
 - [ ] review this whole document
 - [ ] implement parsing badges field from table **Crate**
+- [ ] create image for table overview